 - 3/4 cup bulgur

-- 1 cup chicken broth
+- 1 cup chicken broth, vegetable broth or water

 - 1 tablespoon extra-virgin olive oil

-- 1 medium carrots, diced small
+- 1 medium carrot, diced small

 - 2 cloves garlic, minced

-- 1/2 teaspoon tarragon, or oregano
+- 1/2 teaspoon tarragon or oregano

 - 1/4 cup grated Parmesan cheese

 Preheat the oven to 350 degrees.
 Place the bulgur in a heat proof bowl.
 In a sauce pan or microwave, bring the broth/water up to a boil, then pour over the bulgar.
 Let the bulgar sit for about 20 minutes to absorb the liquid.
 Drain off any excess liquid – save the liquid to add to the bottom of the baking dish.

 Vegetables for stuffing, preparation: